dotnet/corefxlab/src/System.IO.Compression.Brotli/README.md

 ```

 #### Dynamic Web Compression
-You can add code like this to your Global.asax.cs in ASP.NET application to support dynamic compress
+You can add code like this to your Global.asax.cs in ASP.NET application to support dynamic compression
 ```C#
 public static bool IsBrotliSupported()
 {